The kinetic limit of a system of coagulating planar Brownian particles

-\item Conditions for uniqueness among weak solutions of (1.1) are provided in Proposition 2.6 of \cite{wrzd}.
-Although these conditions are slightly stronger than those we have proved the macroscopic equations to satisfy in our case, we anticipate that this uniqueness holds.
-In the lack of uniqueness, the best that can be said is that if $\mathcal P_N$ denotes the probability law of $g(dx,t)$ with respect to the underlying probability distribution $\mathbb P_N$, then $\{\mathcal P_N\}$ is tight and any limit point $\mathcal P$ of the sequence $\{\mathcal P_N\}$ is concentrated on the space of measures $g_n(dx,t) = f_n(x,t)dt$ with $\{f_n: n \in \mathbb N\}$ solving (1.1) in weak sense, subject to the initial condition $f_n(\cdot,0) = h_n(\cdot)$. \item Included in the space of parameter values that satisfy (\ref{hypo}) is the case where the diffusion rate $d$ is a decreasing function of the mass, and the coagulation propensities $\micp$ satisfy $\micp \big( n , m \big) \leq C nm$.
+where again $N |\log\e|^{-1} = Z$, with $Z = \sum_{n \in \mathbb{N}}{\int_{\mathbb{R}^2}h_n}$.
+In (\ref{resu}), $\{ f_n: \mathbb{R}^2 \times [0,\infty) \to [0,\infty), n \in \mathbb{N} \}$ denotes the unique weak solution to the system of partial differential equations (\ref{syspde}) with the initial data $f_n(\cdot,0) =h_n(\cdot)$. \end{cor} {\bf Remarks} \begin{itemize} \item Included in the space of parameter values that satisfy (\ref{hypo}) is the case where the diffusion rate $d$ is a decreasing function of the mass, and the coagulation propensities $\micp$ satisfy $\micp \big( n , m \big) \leq C nm$.
 In fact for a nonincreasing $d(\cdot)$, the condition (\ref{hypo}) is equivalent to saying that $\micp(n,m)\le C(n)m$ for a function $C(n)$.
 Also, if the microscopic coagulation rate $\micp$ is identically constant, then the condition (\ref{hypo}) is equivalent to saying that the function $d(n)n^{-1/4}$ is nonincreasing. \item Note that the macroscopic coagulation propensities $\b$ depend only on the total integral of $V$ that is assumed to be $1$ for convenience.
 However when the dimension is $3$ or more the propensity $\b(n,m)$ does depend on $V$ in a nontrivial way and is given as $\a(n,m)\int (1+u)Vdx$, where $u$ solves the PDE $\Delta u=\tau (1+u)V$ with $\tau=\a(n,m)/(d(n)+d(m))$. \item Our technique of proof also yields a kinetic limit derivation for the model in which particles are assumed to have a range of interaction that is mass-dependent.
 To give an example of such a variant, suppose that each particle of mass $m$ has a radius $r(m)$, where $r(m) =\sqrt m$.
 We stipulate that particles of mass $m$ and $n$ are liable to react when their displacement reaches the order of $\big( r(m) + r(n) \big) \epsilon$.
 More precisely, we modify the definition (\ref{dyna}) of the collision operator $\mathbb{A}_{C}$ by replacing the appearance of $V $ by $ \big( r(n) + r(m) \big)^{-2} V \big( \cdot/(r(n) + r(m))\big)$, (the factor that multiplies $V$ being introduced so that, roughly speaking, the altered collision mechanism respects the spatial-temporal scaling of Brownian motion).
 Theorem 1.1 is still valid for this modified model with the same macroscopic coagulation propensities $\b$.
-This is in sharp contrast with the case $d\ge 3$ for which the mass dependence affects the macroscopic coagulation propensities $\b$. \end{itemize}
+This is in sharp contrast with the case $d\ge 3$ for which the mass dependence affects the macroscopic coagulation propensities~$\b$. \end{itemize}